KirklandGee/weave/llm_interface.md

 	-	Ideally we have streaming, sub-500ms to start streaming in, with reasonable speed as it goes (model dependent)
   - Primary task is going to be general chatting about the context of the workspace, helping draft sections, create NPCs, etc.—rarely doing "rules adjudication", but we will need some documents/rules to verify details for certain games.
     - That's more of a long-term play.
 For now we can trust it'll be good enough.
 At some point, we can do RAG on some large document like the 5e player's handbook.
 Just have to figure out **licensing**
+  - Will need some kind of spinner UX for startup on chat.
+Bubbles, a spinner, something.
+OpenAI has latency and need to account for that.

 2. Task taxonomy & model selection
   - Generating graph DB edges/relationships between notes—probably on save, or maybe from the UI rather than making it automatic.
 It will look at a given node, compare it to the embeddings of the others, and suggest similar ones.